microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/README.md

 ### **How to install/deploy**

-1. Please check the link [Azure Products by Region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where Azure AI Search, Azure OpenAI services, Azure AI Foundry Services are available.
+1. Please check the link [Azure Products by Region](https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where Azure AI Search, Azure OpenAI Services, Azure AI Foundry Services are available.

 2. **Deploy Azure resources**
    Click the following deployment button to create the required resources for this accelerator directly in your Azure Subscription.